echosaber/HealthCheckUtility/README.md

 - GETs all policies, and checks for policies that contain an update inventory with recurring checkin enabled

 After all of this data is pulled, the tool will parse the data, and display important items to the end user.
 The items that relate to the system are not displayed with cloud hosted JSSs.

+### Changelog
+v1.0-beta.2
+* Added checks for mismatching dabatabase tables
+* Added more script checks
+* Prompts user again when they select a directory that doesn't exist for test output
+* Updates wording and error messages in several spots
+* Error/Exception handling: the tool will continue to run, just without the data that caused the exception
+* Gathers as much data as possible from the summary, instead of running system commands
+* Other small bug fixes

+v1.0-beta.1
+* First Release

 ### Screenshots
 ![Screen One](http://i.imgur.com/Meu8rmm.png "Screen One")